¡Hola! Learn Basic Spanish Phrases for Travel

 Directional Phrases & Places

-Being in a new place is exciting but sometimes we get turned around and need to ask for directions!
+Being in a new place is exciting, but sometimes we get turned around and need to ask for directions!
 Sure, your phone can always help you navigate, but what about when the WiFi isn’t working?!
 Or, maybe you’re feeling brave and want to practice your Spanish!
-Here are some phrases to help you get to where you need to go!
+Here are some basic Spanish phrases for travel that’ll help you get to where you need to go!

 Where is the bathroom? = Dónde está el baño?